HDCbc/patientapi/README.md

 The patient API is a CoffeeScript API for accessing patient information.
 It defines the model available to queries executing in an [hQuery Gateway](http://github.com/hquery/query-gateway).

+This codebase is used to generate a patient.js file that used within the hQuery Gateway to support execution of queries.

 Dependencies
 ------------
 minitest < 5.0.0